 You’ll find a lot of altars and temples in Varanasi.
 Many are also tucked away in the alleys behind the ghats, anything from community temples to family and street altars.
 Due the Ganges River being ruled by Shiva, you’ll find a lot of Shiva lingam altars (egg-like altars made of stone).

 After boat ride a small walk in to the oldest part of Varanasi which is famous for its narrow street alleys.
 Vishwanath Galli (the most famous of all lanes in Varanasi) leads to the old Kashi Vishwnath Temple , otherwise known as Golden Temple [Opens for Hindu only].
 Stumble upon a funeral procession making its way to the burning ghat or stop by a pandan seller.

 Godaulia Road is a populated street lined with shops and restaurants, produce sellers, cows and pedestrian traffic, bicycles.
 This road takes you to the main ghat.
 You can shop here for saris, fruits, street food and religious amulets and beads.

-Another fascinating shopping are is the ghat area, where you’ll find spiritual shops selling amulets, statues, rudrukshah beads and stickers of Hindu gods.
+The ghat neighborhood is where you’ll find spiritual shops selling amulets, statues, rudrukshah beads and stickers of Hindu gods.
 Fashion shops selling saris, clothing, bindi and bangles.

 6. Evening Aarti at Dashashwanath Ghat